ghaddarAbs/NER-with-wikiDSCE/README.md

     Abbas Ghaddar and Philippe Langlais
     Contextualized Word Representations from Distant Supervision with and for NER TODO

+This code is based on the original [bert](https://github.com/google-research/bert) implementation
 ## Requirements

 * python 3.6